-Depression can affect anyone, and this still highly underestimated disease is unfortunately also on the rise.
-In Germany alone, around five million people now suffer from these forms of illness every year, in varying degrees, severity and duration, which are accompanied by great sadness, listlessness, anxiety and despair.
-In cases of severe depression, physical performance is also diminished, even to the point of complete fatigue.
+Depression can affect anyone and these still highly underestimated illnesses are unfortunately also on the rise.
+In Germany alone, around five million people suffer from this form of illness every year, in varying degrees, severity and duration, often accompanied by symptoms of great sadness, listlessness, anxiety and despair.
+In cases of severe depression, physical performance is also impaired to the point of complete exhaustion.

-Depression is not simply a low mood, but a serious and dangerous illness that is affecting more and more children, young people and even older people.
-The reasons can be highly diverse and range from genetic causes to traumas suffered, underlying physical diseases such as disorders of the endocrine system or severe stress loads, to side effects of medication and purely psychological as a result of the threats posed by our current world events and the uncertainties of our time.
+Depression is not a simple low mood, but a serious and dangerous illness that is affecting more and more children, young people and older people.
+And like any other illness, depression requires treatment.
+The causes can be extremely varied and range from genetic causes to trauma, underlying physical illnesses such as endocrine disorders or severe stress, to side effects of medication and purely psychological causes as a result of the threats posed by current world events and the uncertainties of our time.

-However, if a depression has manifested itself, the brain metabolism is also always disturbed.
-Normally, depression is therefore treated with a wide variety of drugs, so-called psychotropic drugs.
-Depending on the severity, depression often requires inpatient treatment in a specialized clinic.
-The problem is that these drugs, which are usually strongly sedating or tranquilizing, can have a variety of massive side effects, such as constant fatigue, severe dizziness, nausea, vomiting, anxiety, and many others.
-However, in the meantime, we can also address these indications with transcranial pulse stimulation, which does not burden the organism either physically or psychologically – quite the opposite.
+Once depression has manifested itself, the brain metabolism is always disturbed.
+Depression is therefore usually treated with a variety of medications, so-called psychotropic drugs.
+Depending on its severity, depression often requires inpatient treatment in a specialist clinic.
+The problem with this is that these usually highly sedative or even sedative preparations can have a wide range of massive side effects such as constant tiredness, severe dizziness, nausea, vomiting, anxiety and many others.
+However, we can now also use transcranial pulse stimulation for these indications, which does not place any physical or psychological strain on the body – quite the opposite.

 TPS therapy for depression: subject of clinical studies as a possible treatment option